Bull of Heaven: Symbolism and representation

 Numerous depictions of the slaying of the Bull of Heaven occur in extant works of ancient Mesopotamian art.
 Representations are especially common on cylinder seals of the Akkadian Empire (c.
 2334 – 2154 BC).
 These show that the Bull was clearly envisioned as a bull of abnormally large size and ferocity.
 It is unclear exactly what the Bull of Heaven represents, however.
-Michael Rice speculates that the Bull may represent an earthquake, since bulls in general were widely associated with earthquakes in ancient cultures.
-He also posits that the Bull may represent summertime, which was a period of drought and infertility for people in ancient Mesopotamia.
 Assyriologists Jeremy Black and Anthony Green observe that the Bull of Heaven is identified with the constellation Taurus and argue that the reason why Enkidu hurls the bull's thigh at Ishtar in the Epic of Gilgamesh after defeating it may be an effort to explain why the constellation seems to be missing its hind quarters.

-Rice also argues for an astronomical interpretation of the slaying of the Bull, noting that the constellation Canis Major was sometimes iconographically represented in ancient Egyptian texts as a bull's thigh, though he notes that there is no evidence of this identification in Sumer.
-He also observes that thigh was often used in ancient Near Eastern texts as a substitute for the genitals.
 Gordon and Rendsburg note that the notion of flinging a bull's leg at someone "as a terrible insult" is attested across a wide geographic area of the ancient Near East and that it recurs in the Odyssey, an ancient Greek epic poem.
 Some scholars consider the Bull of Heaven to be the same figure as Gugalanna, the husband of Ereshkigal mentioned by Inanna in Inanna's Descent into the Underworld.